dmoisset/pyweek28/README.md

 The game was built on python 3.7, should work on python 3.6

-You might need to pip install some of these before running the game:
+You will need to pip install some of these before running the game:

- - wasabi2d
+ - wasabi2d: The latest release as of today has some bugs fixed in master. please install it with `git+https://github.com/lordmauve/wasabi2d.git@669e0072`
  - typing_extensions
  - dataclasses (only if you use python 3.6)